 LowLevel: is any of the semiempirical methods implemented in MOPAC2016.
 You can use a combination of MOPAC keywords.
-For instance, PM7 singlet excited state calculations can be run using:
+For instance, PM7 singlet excited state calculations can be invoked with:

-LLcalc pm7 singlet cis c.i.=6 root=2 meci
+LowLevel pm7 singlet cis c.i.=6 root=2 meci

-If it is not present (like in the example above) PM7 is the default method.
+If the keyword is not present (like in the example above) PM7 is the default.